boomcamp/WP-Final-Project/README.md

 ### Dashboard

-1.)
-Home - The main landing page that tells about the Boom.Camp leave management it should have a button "Request Leave" that will redirects the employee to the request form page
+1.) **Home** *- The main landing page that tells about the Boom.Camp leave management it should have a button "Request Leave" that will redirects the employee to the request form page*

 ### Requester Menu:

-1.)
-Request Policy - The policy for requesting a leave this includes the 2 week advance notice when filling a leave request.
+1.) **Request Policy** *- The policy for requesting a leave this includes the 2 week advance notice when filling a leave request.*

-2.)
-My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year `current requested leaves should be editable`.
+2.) **My Leave(s)** *- The page that displays leave information including Approved, Pending and Rejected within a year `current requested leaves should be editable`*.

-3.)
-My Leave Balance - The leave balances it includes leave taken the previous month, but do not include any leave taken during the current pay period.
+3.) **My Leave Balance** *- The leave balances it includes leave taken the previous month, but do not include any leave taken during the current pay period*.

-4.)
-Request a Leave - Request form to be filled up by an employee.
+4.) **Request a Leave** *- Request form to be fill up by an employee*.

+Example :

 ```
 Date filed: Date today